sbreining/rasp-o-clocker/README.md

 After the migration is run, 10 holidays will be in the `holidays` table that are based on my current work place's holidays for the year of 2020.
-Anything that needs to be adjust, added, or otherwise is up to you.
+Anything that needs to be adjusted, added, or otherwise is up to you.

 ### Usage